geomagpy/MARTAS/README.md

 ### 6.16 statemachine

+See threshold.
+Statemaschine is currently developed and may replace threshold in a future version.

-### 6.x testnote.py
+### 6.17 testnote

 Send notifications via email and telegram. testnote.py will create a log file with a message.
 Whenever, the logfile content (message) is changing, a notification will be send out to the defined receiver.
 In order to use notifications, please install addapps.

 OPTIONS: